anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-3-individual.md

   * There is a homepage
   * There is at least one additional page that displays hard-coded data from the dataset
 * Front-end:
-  * Site makes a good attempt at providing navigation
+  * Site makes a good attempt at providing navigation, which includes a navigation bar
   * Accessibility partially addressed
   * The HTML and CSS are in separate files
   * HTML code is acceptable, perhaps with minor presentation aspects bleeding in